-- 3.6 If you identify a potentially serious failing or impact, you will need to consider if the person may have a legal claim.
-The complaints process is not designed to determine legal liability or to provide compensation that might be awarded by a court.
-When resolving a complaint, you can make a payment that acknowledges pain, distress and inconvenience as part of the complaints procedure.
-Even if you identify a possible legal claim during the course of your investigation, you should still be able to offer a financial remedy as part of your response to the complaint, without the need for legal action.
-In these cases, you should discuss the matter with your legal team or defence organisation and NHS Resolution.
-You should also refer to the joint NHS Resolution/PHSO guidance on resolving NHS complaints and claims. - 3.7 If the person making the complaint indicates that they are seeking compensation or would like to make a legal claim for compensation, they should be informed and advised about the availability of independent advice from organisations such as the charity Action against Medical Accidents (AVMA) or from solicitors specialising in the relevant field.
+- 3.6 If you identify a potentially serious failing or impact you will need to consider if the person may have a potential legal claim.
+The complaints process is not designed to determine legal liability or to provide compensation which might be awarded by a court.
+When resolving a complaint you can make a payment that acknowledges pain, distress and inconvenience as part of the complaints procedure.
+Even if you identify a potential legal claim during the course of your investigation you should still be able to offer a financial remedy as part of your response to the complaint without the need for legal action.
+In these cases you should discuss the matter with your legal team or defence organisation and NHS Resolution.
+You should also refer to the joint NHS Resolution/PHSO guidance on resolving NHS complaints and claims. - 3.7 If the person making the complaint indicates that they are seeking compensation or would like to make a legal claim for compensation, the person making the complaint should be informed and advised of the availability of independent advice from organisations such as the charity Action against Medical Accidents (AvMA) or from solicitors specialising in the relevant field.